pownjs/proxy/README.md

 ## Text Mode

-Pown Proxy comes with intriguing text-based user interface.
-The interface resembles popular security tools like Burp, ZAP and SecApps's HTTPView, but only utilizing console capabilities such as ANSI escape sequences.
+Pown Proxy comes with intriguing text-based user interface available via the `-t` flag.
+The interface resembles popular security tools such as Burp, ZAP and SecApps' HTTPView, but only utilizing console capabilities such as ANSI escape sequences.

 ![](https://media.githubusercontent.com/media/pownjs/pown-proxy/master/screenshots/01.png)
 ![](https://media.githubusercontent.com/media/pownjs/pown-proxy/master/screenshots/02.png)
 ![](https://media.githubusercontent.com/media/pownjs/pown-proxy/master/screenshots/03.png)

+## Web Socket Mode

+Pown Proxy provides a handy web-sockets interface backed by a simple binary protocol to interface with other tools, thus allowing it to be used as a backend proxy service.
+This technique is used to power tools such as SecApps' HTTPView.

+The Web Socket Mode can be accessed via the `-s` and `--ws` flags.

+## Improvements

+While Pown Proxy is a great tool it still requires some work to be truly amazing.
+In no particular order here is the current wish list:

+* The ability to integrate to one or many web socket servers like SecApps' HTTPView.
+* Extension system so that additional features can be added with the help of user-supplied modules.
+* Active interception feature (already possible but no UI)
+* Reply feature

+## Credits

+This tool will not be possible without the awesome Open Source community that exists around Node.js.
+However, all of this work is heavily inspired and in many cases directly borrowed from SecApps' HTTPView.